How to quickly select non-adjacent cells or ranges in Excel?

 The Microsoft Excel's Go to command can help you select non-adjacent cells or ranges quickly with following steps:

-Step 1: Click the Home > Find & Select > Go to.
+1. Click the Home > Find & Select > Go to (or press the F5 key).

-Step 2: In the Go To dialog box, enter the cell/range position in the Reference box.
+2. In the Go To dialog box, enter the cell/range positions in the Reference box, and click lick the OK button.

 Note: This method requires user to figure out the cells or ranges position before selecting them.